apache/kafka/docs/quickstart.rst

 of writing and deploying standard Java and Scala applications on the client side with the benefits of Kafka's server-side cluster technology to make these applications highly scalable, elastic, fault-tolerant, distributed, and much more.
-This `quickstart example </%7B%7Bversion%7D%7D/documentation/streams/quickstart>`__ will demonstrate how to run a streaming application coded in this library.
+This :ref:`quickstart example <streams_quickstart>` will demonstrate how to run a streaming application coded in this library.